skeller01/SU_Data_Challenge/README.md

 ## Conclusion

 The Seven Bridges of Königsberg problem provided a foundational concept for graph theory, which has numerous practical applications in computer science and engineering.
 By applying this concept to finding the shortest path to all of the public art in Syracuse, we can create a useful tool for art enthusiasts and tourists alike.

+## References
+To learn more about Traveling Salesman Optimization, check out the [Wikipedia page on TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+To get started with the Google Maps API, check out the [Google Maps documentation](https://developers.google.com/maps/documentation).